wavesplatform/waves-lessons/EN/How Waves Works/g. Waves Infrastructure Products And Tools/lesson.md

 ### Waves IDE ###

 [Waves IDE](https://waves-ide.com/) is an environment for working with smart contracts written in [Ride](#ridetopic).<br>
-Ride is a programming language intended for smart contracts development, testing, and deployment.<br>
+Ride is a programming language intended for smart contract development, testing, and deployment.<br>
 In the Waves IDE, you can work with [dApps](#dapptopic), [smart accounts](#smartacctopic), and [smart assets](#smartassettopic).<br>

 This is a demonstration of the Waves IDE user interface: